Emurgo/cardano-serialization-lib/README.md

 Powerful and flexible enough to be used to power wallets and exchanges!
 (Yes, it's used in production!)

+## Documentation

+This library generates both [Typescript](https://www.typescriptlang.org/) and [Flow](https://flow.org/) type definitions, so it's often easiest to see what is possible by just looking at the types!
+You can find the Flow types [here](./rust/pkg/cardano_serialization_lib.js.flow)

 ## What about other versions of Cardano?

 If you are looking for legacy bindings, you can find them at the following: